Frequently Asked Questions

 Unfortunately, St. Paul’s church has no public restroom access.
 No need to worry though… there is a very close public toilet located outside the building to left of the church entrance on the Covent Garden Piazza!
 There is an accessible restroom on site, but this is striclty for patrons with accessibility needs.

 Does Iris Theatre have disabled access?

 The grounds are wheelchair accesbile.
 There is also a wheelchair ramp to the left of the church steps which provides access to the main church building.
 If you have access requirements then before booking for our summer season please contact us at email@example.com to discuss how we can best facilitate your needs.

 Do you offer discounts to groups or schools?

-Do you offer student/child discounts?
+Do you offer discounts for young people?

 Do I need to buy a ticket for my baby?

 You do not need to purchase a ticket for children under 18-months.

 What is the policy on photography/filming during a show?